Ways to Give

 Cash

 Gifts of cash or check are the simplest way to contribute.
-Gifts may also be made by credit card by phone through the College’s Office of Institutional Development.
-Checks should be made to the Eastern Wyoming College Foundation.
+Checks should be made payable to: Eastern Wyoming College Foundation.

 Estate and Planned Giving